-Most young families are rushed for time.
-Between work, shuttling the kids between various events and appointments, and weekend family outings, there isn’t a lot of extra time left over by the end of the week.
+Most young adults are rushed for time.
+Between college or work, shuttling the kids between various events and appointments, and weekend family outings, there isn’t a lot of extra time left over by the end of the week.
 But, what would happen to your children or your spouse, if something unexpected happened to you?
 It’s not a subject any of us like to think about, but it’s an important one for young parents in particular.
 For about the cost of a weekend getaway, you could assure your children are properly cared for, and your spouse has peace of mind, if the unexpected occurs.
 Even single people need an estate plan, especially unmarried partners and LGBTQ people!
 Here are a few items that are typically reviewed as part of a basic estate plan and why young adults need estate planning.

 Who Will Care For Your Children?